dc-fukuoka/learn_mnist/README.md

 Some modifications are below(except for my notes/comments):
  * use the original MNIST data
  * use python3
- * use n dimesion array insead of (n, 1) dimension array for image data and Network.biases
+ * use n dimesion array instead of (n, 1) dimension array for image data and Network.biases
  * use np.outer() instead of np.dot() for a calculation of nabla_w in backward propagation, based on the algorithm(this comes from the difference between n-dimensonal array and (n, 1)-dimensionnal array, but both are the same mathematically)

 The purpose of this program is for study of python and to understand how neural network/deeplearning works.